Skip to main content

 See the reasoning and disagree?
 Move any topic from rejected to approved with a single click.
 The sieve gives you data; you make the final call.

-Six reasons a topic gets rejected
+Typically six reasons a topic gets rejected

 Each rejection reason maps to a specific check in the topic sieve.
 Understanding these reasons helps you tune thresholds for your business and know when to override.